-[October 15, 2021 is the appearance day of Śrī Madhvācārya, in Vṛndāvana India.
+[February 10, 2022 is the disappearance day of Śrī Madhvācārya, in Vṛndāvana India.
 The following is an excerpt of a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on the disappearance day of Śrī Madhvācārya, on February 5, 2017 and February 8, 2014.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is a very special day.
 It is the disappearance day of Śrī Madhvācārya.
 He was also known as Ānanda Tīrtha and Pūrṇaprajña.